Tony Kaye (musician): 1982–1994: Return to Yes

 After touring in 1988, Yes remained inactive for two years.
 Around this time, Kaye committed to a solo instrumental album for Cinema Records and Lee Abrams.
 The album was fully written, but it was recorded with a drum machine which Kaye grew tired of, and he felt the music better suited with vocals and backing musicians, so he abandoned the work.
 From 1990 to 1992, Kaye was a part of the eight-member formation of Yes that produced Union and played on the album's supporting tour.
 The tour marked the first time Kaye and Rick Wakeman met and worked together.
 In contrast to Wakeman's battery of keyboards, Kaye adopted a simpler set-up of two Yamaha KX76s.

-Kaye stayed with Yes for their next album Talk, which featured the 90125 and Big Generator line-up and which credits Kaye on the Hammond organ only, the rest of the keyboard parts being performed by Rabin.
+Kaye stayed with Yes for their next album Talk, which features the 90125 and Big Generator line-up and which credits Kaye on the Hammond organ only, the rest of the keyboard parts being performed by Rabin.
 On their 1994 tour, however, Kaye did play most keyboard parts, using master keyboards which played additional sounds and samples from racks placed beneath the stage.
 In 1995, both Kaye and Rabin left Yes, Kaye's offer to stay on in a management capacity having been turned down.